 Valentine grand slam, Briski pitching carry Alabama to 4-1 win over Tennessee, into WCWS

-KNOXVILLE, Tenn.
-(AP) — Riley Valentine hit a first-inning grand slam, Jocelyn Briski took a two-hitter into the seventh inning and 14th-seeded Alabama upended No. 3 seed Tennessee on Sunday in the finale of the best-of-three Knoxville Super Regional, earning the Crimson Tide a spot in the Women’s College World Series.
+KNOXVILLE, Tenn. — Riley Valentine hit a first-inning grand slam, Jocelyn Briski took a two-hitter into the seventh inning and 14th-seeded Alabama upended No. 3 seed Tennessee in the Knoxville Super Regional, earning the Crimson Tide a spot in the Women’s College World Series.

-There was an almost three hour rain delay before the bottom of the first of the final game.

 That was plenty for Briski (10-5), a freshman, who allowed a double, a single and a walk with four strikeouts through six innings.